 4 Test conditions

-Where the AAS BS has multiple TAB connectors (i.e. antenna ports) which are declared to be equivalent then it is sufficient to perform EMC tests on a single representative TAB connector (i.e. antenna port).
+Where the AAS BS has multiple TAB connectors which are declared to be equivalent then it is sufficient to perform EMC tests on a single representative TAB connector.
 For the definition of the TAB connector equivalence declaration (D6.70), refer to 3GPP TS 37.145-1 [3].

-EMC test shall not be performed with the AAS BS antenna array radiating, all TAB connectors shall be disconnected from the RDN/antenna array and terminated in an appropriate load impedance.
+EMC test shall not be performed with the AAS BS antenna array radiating, all TAB connectors shall be disconnected from the radio distribution network (RDN)/antenna array as specified in 3GPP TS 37.105 [2] and terminated in an appropriate load impedance.
 For the description of the general AAS BS radio architecture and relations between the RDN/antenna array and the Transceiver Array Boundary, refer to 3GPP TR 37.842 [9].

 For UTRA AAS BS the test conditions from 3GPP TS 25.113 [5] apply.

 For E-UTRA AAS BS the test conditions from 3GPP TS 36.113 [6] apply.

+NOTE: The receiver exclusion band defined in 3GPP TS 36.113 [6] for Band 46 operation is not applicable for AAS BS, as the Band 46 operation is not supported by AAS BS.

 For MSR AAS BS the test conditions from 3GPP TS 37.113 [4] apply.

+NOTE: The receiver exclusion band defined in 3GPP TS 37.113 [4] for Band 46 operation is not applicable for AAS BS, as the Band 46 operation is not supported by AAS BS.

 5 Performance assessment